 The purpose of the Indian Child Welfare Act (ICWA) is "...to protect the best interest of Indian Children and to promote the stability and security of Indian tribes and families by the establishment of minimum Federal standards for the removal of Indian children and placement of such children in homes which will reflect the unique values of Indian culture... "(25 U.S. C. 1902).
-ICWA provides State guidance regarding the handling of child abuse and neglect and adoption cases involving Native children and sets minimum standards for the handling of theses cases.
+ICWA provides guidance to States regarding the handling of child abuse and neglect and adoption cases involving Native children and sets minimum standards for the handling of these cases.

 Current Events & News

 Recent developments have heightened the profile and confirmed the importance of the 1978 Indian Child Welfare Act (ICWA).
 In response to the recent critical issues regarding ICWA, Indian Affairs has conducted a series of Listening Sessions to gather input from interested stakeholders in regard to their experiences with implementation of the law.